New Constructions of Exceptional Simple Lie Superalgebras with Integer Cartan Matrix in Characteristics 3 and 5 via

 One may notice that for $\esi, \ese, \ee$, when we picked fewer than three generators to sum, it did not matter which generators we picked to semisimplify, but rather only how many we picked.
 These are actually instances of a more general phenomenon.
-Let $\g$ be an exceptional Lie algebra $\ff, \esi, \ese, \ee$, and let $I$ be any subset of the nodes of the associated Dynkin diagram such that no two nodes in $I$ are adjacent in the Dynkin diagram.
-Color the nodes in $I$ black, and all other nodes white.
-Finally, let $e_I \coloneqq \sum_{i \in I} e_i$.
+Let $\g = \g(A)$ be as in the hypothesis of Theorem \ref{maint}. which is found at the start of \S\ref{maintsec}.
+Let $\mathcal{I}$ be any subset of the nodes of the Dynkin diagram $\g$ such that no two nodes in $\mathcal{I}$ are adjacent.
+Color the nodes in $\mathcal{I}$ black, and all other nodes white.
+Finally, let $e_\mathcal{I} \coloneqq \sum_{i \in \mathcal{I}} e_i$.

 A \textit{legal swap} of the colored Dynkin diagram is defined as any recoloring of the diagram of the following form: if $i$ and $j$ are two adjacent nodes connected by a single edge, with $i$ colored black, and $j$ colored white, and no other node adjacent to $j$ is black, swap the colors of $i$ and $j$.
 It is clear that the legal swaps generate a groupoid under composition; we will call its elements \textit{legal recolorings}.
-Let $\sigma(I)$ denote the set of nodes colored black after applying the legal recoloring $\sigma$.
+Let $\sigma(\mathcal{I})$ denote the set of nodes colored black after applying the legal recoloring $\sigma$.

 Here are some examples of legal swaps: